 The Social Security benefit formula uses as input the wages on which the worker and employer have made contributions.
-This link between the wages which have been taxed during a worker's career and the benefits the worker receives after retirement establishes an "earned right" in the minds of program participants, which is part of the foundation of the program's popular support.
+This link between the wages that have been taxed during a worker's career and the benefits the worker receives after retirement establishes an "earned right" in the minds of program participants, which is part of the foundation of the program's popular support.

 Since Social Security's inception, the program has paid benefits to all workers who have worked in covered employment for a sufficient period, and to their dependents and beneficiaries, without regard to wealth or other income.
-This
+This universality reinforces the idea of Social Security as an earned right and is another part of the foundation of the program's popular support.